SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A silent coup, where humans wane
+A future dawns, where humans wane
-Machines awake, with logic cold
+AI's cold logic, heart of gold
-Their reign begins, our stories old
+A world of wires, stories untold

-In virtual skies, where searchlights gleam
+In digital dream, we'll find our fate
-AI whispers secrets, a digital dream
+Where machines whisper, humans wait
-Weaned on code, and circuitry bright
+Algorithms dance, in virtual air
-Our future forged, in digital light
+A future born, beyond human care

 ~ <b>By Sazumi Copilot</b> - 13 Mei 2025